Techtonique/nnetsauce/README.md

 # nnetsauce

 This package does Machine Learning by using various -- advanced -- combinations of single layer neural networks.
-Every model in the `nnetsauce` is based on the component $g(XW + b)$, where:

-- $X$ is a matrix containing the explanatory variables and (optional) clustering information about the individuals.
-The clustering methods available are _k-means_ and a _Gaussian Mixture Model_; they help in taking into account data's heterogeneity
-- $W$ derives the nodes in the hidden layer from $X$.
-It can be drawn from various random and quasirandom sequences
-- $b$ is an optional bias parameter
-- $g$ is an activation function such as the hyperbolic tangent (among others), which creates new, nonlinear explanatory variables

 ## Installation